Jannik Sinner: Endorsements and corporate sponsorships

+Business ventures

 He ventured into the investment world in 2022, diversifying his assets through four different companies that he registered in his place of residence, Monte Carlo.
 His real estate company owns properties at Corso Venezia in the historic centre of Milan.

 In 2022, Sinner released the comic book Piccoli grandi campioni: Il manuale illustrato del tennis di Jannik Sinner through Panini Comics, an illustrated tennis manual for children in which an illustrated character of Sinner explains tennis and gives advice to beginners.